Earn weekly rewards on your crypto

-• Trade crypto and digital assets
+• Trade spot and margin.

 It’s as simple as that.
 However, airdrops should be distinguished from hard forks.
 While hard forks also usually result in holders receiving a new cryptocurrency, they occur only when a blockchain splits into two competing chains, usually as a result of some controversy over how to update its protocol.
 By contrast, an airdrop doesn’t involve a hard fork.

-A cryptocurrency airdrop is basically a means of creating two things for a new coin:
+Airdrops are basically a means of creating two things for a new coin:

-• 1) a market, which will provide a new token – and its native platform – with liquidity; and
+• 1) a market, which will provide a new token—and its native platform—with liquidity; and

-There are various ways to qualify for a cryptocurrency airdrop.
 The most common involves holding a minimum amount of another cryptocurrency in an eligible wallet.

 In this case, participants needed to hold OMG in these locations during the time of a ‘snapshot’ of the Ethereum blockchain (on which OMG and BOBA operate).
 If they held OMG in eligible locations during this snapshot, they would then receive an equal amount of BOBA one week later.